topij/text-analyzer/README.md

 ```

 ## Notes from the Author
 This project was born out of everyday needs I encountered in data analysis and business development.
-Along the way, I used the development process as an opportunity to learn new concepts and explore different ways of handling data and files in various environments.
+Along the way, I used the development process as an opportunity to learn new concepts and explore LLMs, Langchain NLP, Python development and much more.

-Please note that I am not a professional software developer, and, for example, the code has not been heavily optimized.
+Please note that I am not a professional software developer, and, for example, the code has not been heavily optimized or cleaned up.
 My focus was on functionality rather than fine-tuning or optimization.

 Active maintenance is not guaranteed, but I may occasionally revisit and update the code base when needed.
 Let me know if you find this useful :-)